← All Conditions

 Segmentectomy Fluency

-Personal robotic segmentectomy rate 22.7% of anatomic resections.
+Personal robotic segmentectomy rate 22.7% of robotic anatomic resections.
 The Guy’s and St Thomas’ service performs 216 segmentectomies per year, 88.9% robotic.

 For ground-glass nodule patients, segmentectomy fluency is the most operationally relevant credential — it determines how often a small lung-preserving resection is achievable rather than being converted to a lobectomy.